01Calvert Small Cap Value Fund

 Over 5- and 10- years it has outperformed its chosen Russell 2500 Value Index.

-Ariel Appreciation Fund is another fund of this firm with some small cap stocks, but only comprises 10-15% of that portfolio at the present time.
+Ariel Appreciation Fund is another fund of this firm with some small-cap stocks, but only comprises 10-15% of that portfolio at present.

 Stock symbol: PXSCX